Math 430 - Complex Analysis

 EXTRA CREDIT

 • You receive 2 points for attending the seminar and writing a paragraph containing some of your thoughts on the seminar.
 Your paragraph must be sent to Dr. Taylor by email prior to the next class period.
-You can earn a maximum of 10 points for seminars.

 • You receive 2 points for submitting a solution for the Problem Solving Contest.
 Your solution must be submitted before the deadline for the problem.
 Your solution need not be correct, but it must represent a strong effort (as determined by Dr. Taylor).
-You can earn a maximum of 10 points for PSC solutions.

 • POLICY REGARDING MISSED WORK